Scammers want nothing more than to pry you from your money and one way they’re increasingly doing it is via phone.

 Don’t Know Who’s Calling You?
 Don’t Answer

-Many of the major wireless carriers have implemented the industry standard protocol known as STIR/SHAKEN , which stands for Secure Telephone Identity Revisited (STIR) and Signature-based Handling of Asserted Information Using toKENs (SHAKEN).
+Many major wireless carriers have implemented the industry standard protocol STIR/SHAKEN, which stands for Secure Telephone Identity Revisited (STIR) and Signature-based Handling of Asserted Information Using toKENs (SHAKEN).

 The protocol lets customers know whether a call is really coming from the number listed on caller ID.

-- T-Mobile: The carrier offers the Scam Shield app (iOS and Android).
+- T-Mobile: The carrier offers the Scam Shield app (iOS and Android), which allows you to report robotexts.

-- Verizon: The company offers its mobile customers Call Filter, a free app (iOS and Android) that screens and autoblocks incoming spam calls.
+- Verizon: The company offers its mobile customers Call Filter, a free app (iOS and Android) that screens and autoblocks incoming calls.
+Call Filter Plus costs $3.99 a month.

 At the end of the day, if you don’t know who’s calling you, you shouldn’t answer the call.
-As Lori says above, if it’s important, they’ll leave a message.
+If it’s important, the caller will leave a message.